ryanroth83/BNR/content/members/maria_barbara_garcia.md

 phone : "(713) 893-0324"
 email : barbara@vistaagency.com
 website: "www.vistaagency.com"
-Description  : Insurance broker with Vista Agency who focuses on health insurance.
+Description  :  Vista Agency - Health Insurance broker
 featured: true
 ---
 Barbara, a native Texan, began her career guiding individuals and families in the Financial Industry over 25 years ago; as a Financial Advisor and Vice-President –Sales Manager with TD Waterhouse (now TD Ameritrade) and JP Morgan Chase.
 She brings that wealth of knowledge and commitment to helping others provide and secure their family’s future.